rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 # sam-lambda-iot-rule

 Deploy a serverless backend that can both send and receive messages on the AWS IoT MQTT topic stream.
-This includes an AWS Lambda function than can publish an IoT message and a simple AWS IoT Rule that forwards messages from a specific topic to an AWS Lambda function that then updates a DynamoDB table.

 ```bash
 .